Brisbane landscapers – Frequently Asked Questions

 Q. How much time will it take to maintain my new landscaping?

-→ This is something we discuss during the landscape and irrigation design process.
+→ This is something we discuss during the initial landscape design consultation.
 These days people are tending to me more time poor, and rightfully our landscapes are designed with this consideration in mind.
 A suitable and sustainable landscape solution can be created to meet just about anyone’s hectic schedule.

 Q. What type of turf should I use?